danibaxx/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?
     - Adaptive: hard coded with pixels and is quicker way to build for specific devices.

-    -Responsive: takes longer to build and uses responsive units to create a seamless user experience across many devices at 1 time.
+    - Responsive: takes longer to build and uses responsive units to create a seamless user experience across many devices at 1 time.

 2. Describe what it means to be mobile first vs desktop first.
     - Designing mobile first, means to code CSS specifically for mobile functionality first and expand layout and features out to desktop with media queries.